BirthdayResearch/jellyfishsdk/website/docs/jellyfish/design.md

   regular numeric operations, and it will throw an error when this would result in losing information.
 * **'bignumber'** parse all numeric values as 'BigNumber' using bignumber.js library.
 * **'number'** parse all numeric values as 'Number' and precision will be loss if it exceeds IEEE-754 standard.
-* **'PrecisionPath'** path based precision mapping, specifying 'bignumber' will automatically map all Number in that path as 'bignumber'.
+* **'PrecisionPath'** provides path based precision mapping, specifying 'bignumber' will automatically map all Number in that path as 'bignumber'.
 Otherwise, it will default to number, This applies deeply.

 As not all number parsed are significant in all context, (e.g. `mining.getMintingInfo()`), this allows jellyfish library